Student Services

 Academic Support

-Before the first semester begins, Juris Doctor students enjoy the benefits of a highly coordinated New Student Orientation program which extends to workshops in their first semester and covers fundamental skills such as case briefing, outlining, and exam preparation, all of which help students prepare for their law school exams.
+For Juris Doctor (JD) students, the Academic Support Department provides advice regarding Trinity Law School expectations as well as strategic resources to equip students for success in law school and on the California Bar Exam.
+Before the first semester begins, JD students attend a highly coordinated New Student Orientation program that extends into the first semester with workshops covering fundamental skills such as case briefing, outlining, and exam preparation.
 On Course is Trinity Law School's formal Academic Support Program, which prepares students for every subject area and testing method of the California Bar Exam.
-Academic advising is available to all students upon request, and through On Course, students receive invitations to meet one-on-one with a faculty member or other attorney staff at five strategic times throughout the student's program.
+Academic advising is available to JD students upon request, and through On Course, students receive invitations to meet one-on-one with a faculty member or other attorney staff at five strategic times throughout the student's program.
+Academic Support and On Course are introduced during New Student Orientation, and all On Course workshops, diagnostics, and advisements are mapped on the student's personalized Academic Plan.
+This ensures that 100% of Trinity Law School JD students get the best value from their education with opportunities to master the skills needed for success and to become equipped to take the California Bar Exam.

 Library and Information Center